All tournaments at The Lodge Card Club operate under the official Tournament Directors Association rules, which are listed below in full.

 Etiquette violations are subject to enforcement actions in Rule 71.
 Examples include but are not limited to: persistent delay of the game, unnecessarily touching another player’s person, cards or chips, repeatedly acting out of turn, maintaining poor card or chip visibility and countability, betting out of reach of the dealer, abusive conduct, offensive hygiene, and excessive chatter.

-71: Warnings, Penalties, & Disqualification
+71: Warnings, Penalties, and Disqualification

 B: A penalty may be invoked for etiquette violations (Rule 70), card exposure with action pending, throwing cards, violating one-player-to-a-hand, or similar incidents.
 Penalties will be given for soft play, abuse, disruptive behavior, or cheating.
 Checking the exclusive nuts when last to act on the river is not an automatic soft play violation; TD’s discretion applies based on the situation.